adickinson72/guard/docs/extensibility.md

 2. Extract Istio-specific logic into `IstioProvider`
 3. Refactor `PreCheckEngine` to use provider pattern
 4. Refactor `ValidationEngine` to use provider pattern
-5. Update confguardration schema to support multiple providers
+5. Update configuration schema to support multiple providers
 6. Add provider factory for dynamic loading
 7. Update tests to work with provider abstraction